 - Place a measured amount of coffee into the plastic bag or between two sheets of parchment paper.
 Tip: To reduce scattering of the grounds, fold the edges of the parchment paper over to seal them.

 - Lay the bag flat on the counter.

-- Using the rolling pin like a hammer, press down to crush the beans.
+- Using the pin like a hammer, press down to crush your beans.

 - Once crushed, roll the pin over the beans while pressing down hard enough to crush the bean fragments.

-- Roll the pin back and forth over the grounds until the desired consistency is reached.
+- Roll the pin back and forth over the grounds until they reach the consistency you prefer.

 - Continue rolling and crushing if grounds are still too large.

 A meat tenderizer, mallet, or hammer can easily crush your beans - and also your hand or kitchen counter, so use with caution.
 As you break down the beans, you can get more refined in your technique and crush the beans down closer to a fine powder.